dtjv/travel-salem/README.md

 ([screenshots](https://github.com/dtjv/travelsalem.com/tree/main/screenshots)).

 This project is my redesign concept - simplifying the presentation and navigation.
-I choose to use [Next.js](https://nextjs.org) for it's static generation and image optimization.
+I chose to build the site using [Next.js](https://nextjs.org) for it's static site generation and image optimization features.

 ## License